 Help your child learn about animal names by making animal sounds

 Introduce your child to singing

 You also want to ask questions that require more than one-word answers like “yes” or “no.”

-Offering options to your toddler has been known to not only improve language development but also boost character.
+Offering options to your toddler has been known to improve language development and boost character.